-The first incarnation of Porvoo Cathedral was actually begun in the 13th century and, whilst parts of this survive to this day, its current look mostly dates back to 1414-1418, when it was rebuilt.
+The first incarnation of Porvoo Cathedral was started in the 13th century and, whilst parts of the original survive to this day, its current look mostly dates back to 1414-1418, when it was rebuilt.

 In 1809, Porvoo Cathedral played an important role in the nation’s history as the opening site of Finland’s first Diet in which the country was affirmed as an autonomous Grand Duchy.